 Step 2: Uninstall Display Drivers

 Hold Down Windows Key plus R Key.
 This will open a running program on your computer.
 Now type devmgmt.msc and press Enter.

-At the next screen, you will see the Device Manager.
-In the list of devices, find Display adapters and double click on it.
+On the next screen, you will see the Device Manager.
+In the list of devices, find Display adapters and double-click on it.
 Under it you see a graphic driver installed on a windows computer.
 Left-click on it and first update the driver.

 Connect to the internet if you are still not connected, then click Search automatically for updated driver software.

 Now Windows will start searching for updated drivers.

 If drivers are updated, then you will get a message on-screen “The best drivers for your device are already installed”.
 If your display driver is old then it will start downloading updated display drivers files and install them on the computer automatically.